CNE Author Start-Up Kit

 - Send your Approval Form to Sharon for review.

-- When your course has been approved, it will be promoted on the HolisticNursingCE.com website, social media and paid ads.
+- When your course has been approved, it will be promoted through the NewDirectionsforNurses.com website, social media and paid ads.